AntoniaOancea/IntroductionToRobotics/README.md

       a button press, the elevator should ”wait for the doors to close” and then ”move” to the corresponding floor.
 If the elevator is in movement, it should either do nothing or it should stack its decision (get to the first programmed floor, open the doors, wait, close them and then go to the next desired floor).
-      • Debounce: Remember to implement debounce for the buttons to avoid unintentional repeated button presses
+      • Debounce: for the buttons to avoid unintentional repeated button presses

   ### Bonus:
   ##### Buzzer